AryaJha003/MoodTune/README.md

           ↓
 Mood profile is selected
           ↓
-Songs are filtered by language/style
+Songs are filtered by language and style
           ↓
 Audio features are compared
           ↓